 Next was the construction of the vase using a large balloon, my favorite recipe for papier mache paste, recycled cardboard pieces for the stand, neck part of the vase and handles.
 Once complete, we used acrylic paint for the vase, details and myth.
 It is important you use good quality balloons because you run the risk of them popping too soon as the strips dry.
 If this happens, you’re back to square one!

-My girls were amazing and I am in love with these incredibly gorgeous vases!
-What do you think?
-Pin this if you think this art lesson is awesome and see you over at Art Lessons for Kids Facebook page :)
+Pin this if you think this art lesson is awesome.
+See you over at Art Lessons for Kids Facebook page :)